vinceskahan/v5wiki/logging.md

 *.* @@blackhole:514
 ```

 On the remote server `blackhole`, make syslog receive messages from other hosts.
-Put something like this into the file `/etc/rsyslog.d/receive-logs.conf` on `blackhole`:
+Put something like this into the file `/etc/rsyslog.d/receive-logs.conf` on `blackhole`.
+If a firewall is running on `blackhole`, be sure to enable incoming TCP/UDP traffic on port 514.
 ```
 # Receive logs using either tcp or udp